ValentinaManferrari/GWCN_AI_Models/README.md

 Developing AI models related to health and environment using Python language and implementing these models as interactive web applications on a website built with WordPress.

 ### Task description
-Subjects chosen: "Air Pollution and Respiratory Problems" and "Covid-19 and Environmental Impact" The work on each subject is supposed to take 6 weeks.
+Subjects chosen: "Air Pollution and Respiratory Problems" and "Covid-19 and Environmental Impact".
+The work on each subject is supposed to take 6 weeks.
 For each of these subjects, I will look for relevant datasets, namely on Kaggle, to build their AI models upon.
 Once a dataset is approved, I will build an AI algorithm using either Python programming language and the Python’s Flask or R’s Shiny platform to translate the subject into a code that can be displayed through an interactive web application on a website built with WordPress.